 He argued that WordPress is quite simple to manage, it was not specifically created with intranets in mind.
-Moreover, with the flexibility of its open source code base and vast array of plugins to choose from, it requires a fair degree of customization can be used to build an intranet.
+Moreover, with the flexibility of its open-source code base and a vast array of plugins to choose from, it requires a fair degree of customization can be used to build an intranet.

 Therefore, if you want to go with WordPress for your intranet website, be aware that you probably need to hire WordPress developers to customize it for your business.

 Conversely, many Joomla’s users believe it is not the hard task to build Joomla intranet once they get familiar with Joomla’s system.

 With endlessly extensible intranet templates and hug libraries of extensions to go beyond its core capabilities, Joomla’s users can build high powerful Intranet website.
 Joomla has powered up millions of websites including intranets to help people connect and work locally.